c1au6i0/maryland_crashes/README.md

 <!-- badges: end -->

-This a Shiny App developed to interactivelly visualize geocoordinates of the [Maryland Crashes (2015-2019)](https://opendata.maryland.gov/Public-Safety/Maryland-Statewide-Vehicle-Crashes/65du-s3qu).
+This a Shiny App developed to interactively visualize geocoordinates of the [Maryland Crashes (2015-2019)](https://opendata.maryland.gov/Public-Safety/Maryland-Statewide-Vehicle-Crashes/65du-s3qu).